How did British General Thomas Gage attempt to deal with the uprising in Massachusetts in 1774?

 - He ordered his troops to burn Boston to the ground to show the determination of Britain.

 Which of the following was not a result of Dunmore’s Proclamation?

-- Slaves joined Dunmore to fight for the British.
+- Enslaved people joined Dunmore to fight for the British.

-- A majority of slaves in the colonies won their freedom.
+- A majority of enslaved people in the colonies won their freedom.

 - Patriot forces increased their commitment to independence.

-- Both slaveholding and non-slaveholding whites feared a slave rebellion.
+- Both slaveholding and non-slaveholding White people feared a rebellion.

 Which of the following is not true of a republic?

 - A republic has no hereditary ruling class.